 The cinema of Burkina Faso is an important part of West African and African film industry.
 Burkina’s contribution to African cinema started with the establishment of the film festival FESPACO (Festival Panafrican du Cinema et de la Televison de Ouagadougou.

 The West African Franc (CFA)

-Bobo, as it’s widely known, may be Burkina Faso’s second-largest city, but it has a small-town charm and its quiet tree-lined streets exude a languid, semitropical atmosphere that makes it a favourite rest stop for travelers.
-It has a thriving market, a fine mosque and a small popular quarter, Kibidwe, which is fascinating to roam around.
+Bobo, as it’s widely known, may be Burkina Faso’s second-largest city, but it has a small-town charm and its quiet tree-lined streets exude a languid, semitropical atmosphere that makes it a favorite rest stop for travelers.
+It has a thriving market, a fine mosque, and a small popular quarter, Kibidwe, which is fascinating to roam around.
 There’s also a lively music scene.

 The beautiful Grande Mosque, in the old part of town, is a good example of Sudanese mud-brick architecture with its towers and wooden struts.
 The best time to visit is at sunset when the facade turns a golden color and the locals pass by pausing for prayer.
 Le Grande Marche is a huge, colorful market that offers just about everything you need to live in Burkina Faso.
 From cloth to plastic buckets and jewelry to gas lamps as well as a selection of fruits and vegetables, the market is great for picking up souvenirs.

 The modern Cine Sanyon is an excellent cinema that shows good films, including runs and reruns of Burkinabe productions which have won international acclaim, as well as dated Hollywood blockbusters and Jackie Chan flicks.